-The produced image of this work shows the image of a design belonging to the cover of school children notebooks from the 1980’s in Iran.
-The notebook was massively produced because of the mass-production agenda of the new government that had recently experienced a revolution and was in war with its neighboring country Iraq (1980-1988).
-The consequences to this mass-production of the school stationary, television programs, and many more items and hobby-makers, made a strong bond between the common memories of one of the largest generations in Iran (large because of the encouragement of the new government for large families).
-Gradually the common mementos and activities gave birth to a new sort of pop-culture in the 1980’s.
+The produced image of this work shows the image of a design belonging to the cover of school children's notebooks from the 1980s in Iran.
+The notebook was massively produced because of the mass-production agenda of the new government that had recently experienced a revolution and was at war with its neighboring country Iraq (1980-1988).
+The consequences of this mass-production of the school stationery, television programs, and many more items and hobby-makers, made a strong bond between the common memories of one of the largest generations in Iran (large because of the encouragement of the new government for large families).
+Gradually the common mementos and activities gave birth to a new sort of pop-culture in the 1980s.
 The pop-culture of the austerity period.

 Now after more than two decades, there happens to be born a new pop-culture from the ashes of the older one in the 1980s which reflects a huge demand on the mementos of from that time.
 The nostalgia for that period is trending at large by that populated generation now grown up.
 This image has been chosen as the symbol of the phenomenon after research about the nostalgia of the present for the 1980s, and the ways it deals with the current behaviors of the same generation.

 Stages to the Conscious Longing is also the end project of my master's studies in artistic research.
 A shorter version of the research was later published by Reorient Magazine titled Do You Remember?